quantmind/pulsar-queue/README.rst

 Run the server with two task consumers (pulsar actors).

-**NOTE**: Make sure you have Redis server up and running before you start the queue.
+**NOTE**: Make sure you have Redis server up and running before you start the server.

 .. code::